juji-io/docs/docs/chatbot-design-tips.md

 <p align="center"><img src="../img/search-a-topic.png" alt="search a
 topic" width="550"/></p>

+### Detecting Gibberish

+`akjds;laksdjfsl;kdjfa;lskdjf` When a Juji chatbot sees that in response to a pretty straightforward question, it can detect that its gibberish and respond in a way that helps the user return to a more motivated place, if that's possible.
+Even  person with a less-than-goldfish length attention span will appreciate the bot's good intentions, and after adding some more gibberish may be silently impressed that here was a bot that kind of understood their idea of a joke rather than deliver some completely robotic fallback like "I'm still learning.
+Run your answer by me again."

 ### Optimal Chat Length

-Although Juji AI chatbots can engage users in a very lengthy conversation (e.g., the longest was 3.5 hours), engaging someone in a conversation requires much time and mental effort.
-It is thus a good practice to keep a chat at a certain length to keep your audience engaged while completing intended tasks.
+Although Juji AI chatbots can engage users in a very lengthy conversation (e.g., the longest was 3.5 hours), engaging someone in a conversation requires much time and mental effort, for both visitor and creator.
+The rule of thumb here should be, make the chatbot as short as it can be get its job done.
+If you're keeping a user on the bot for 5 minutes you are doing very well, so don't push your luck unless your use case requires it.
+If you're seeking out free-text information, and your bot's character and dialogue is managing to ellicit a ton of free text responses that are worthwhile, 10-12 minutes is probably your limit.

-From our experience, a chat should be kept below 5 minutes if your chatbot does not have much interesting content or topics to discuss.
-If your chatbot poses questions and engage users in free-text discussions, making a chat between 10-12 minutes enables your chatbot to bond with your audience but without wearing them out.
 If your chatbot is intended to conduct lengthy interviews, try to keep it within 45 minutes.

 If you need to gather certain amount of information from your audience before your chatbot can help them, dividing a long chat into multiple shorter chats is always more effective.
 For example, instead of chatting with a user 30 minutes at once, see if you can make your chatbot engage with a user 10 minutes every day for 3 days.

 ## **Create Natural and Engaging Conversations**